canonical/k8s-dqlite/README.md

 ### Dynamic Build

-If you prefer dynamic binaries (which require dqlite shared libraries and dependencies to be present during runtime), use the following commands:
+If you prefer dynamic binaries (which require Dqlite shared libraries and dependencies to be present during runtime), use the following commands:

 ```
 make dynamic